pruthviraj-kalashetty/Digital-Systems-and-VLSI/Digital-Design-and-VLSI-Fundamentals/[04]-Binary-Codes/README.md

 By working through this module, you will be able to:

-- Understand the purpose and applications of different binary codes.
+- Understand the purpose and classification of binary codes.
-- Distinguish between weighted and non-weighted binary codes.
+- Analyze BCD, Gray, ASCII, and Excess-3 code representations.
-- Represent decimal numbers and characters using standard binary coding schemes.
+- Convert binary values between different code formats.
-- Perform accurate conversions between commonly used binary codes.
+- Understand the advantages and applications of different binary codes.
-- Build a strong foundation for digital data representation and code conversion techniques.
+- Build a foundation for code-conversion and digital data representation circuits.

 ---